Published on 11/10/2025, 4:00:00 PM

 Who qualifies

-- Protective order: For specific relationships, such as spouses, former spouses, people related by blood, marriage, or adoption, parents of a child, cohabitants in a sexual relationship, vulnerable adults, and certain recent sexual assault situations.
+- Protective order: For specific relationships, such as spouses, former spouses, people related by blood, marriage, or adoption, parents of a child in common, sexual partners (of at least 90 days within the past year), vulnerable adults, and people raped or sexually assaulted by the respondent within the last six months.
+The statutory authority is Maryland Code, Family Law Section 4-501.
 See our full overview: Protective orders.

 What each order can cover